 Variables Associated with Accuracy

-The accuracy of mammography depends on a woman's age, breast density, whether it is her first or subsequent exam, and the time since her last mammogram.
+The accuracy of mammography has been noted to vary with patient characteristics, such as a woman's age, breast density, whether it is her first or subsequent exam, and the time since her last mammogram.
 Younger women have lower sensitivity and higher false-positive rates than do older women.

-The Million Women Study in the United Kingdom revealed three patient characteristics that were associated with decreased sensitivity and specificity in women aged 50 to 64 years: use of postmenopausal hormone therapy, prior breast surgery, and body mass index below 25.
-In addition, a longer interval since the last mammogram increases sensitivity, recall rate, and cancer-detection rate and decreases specificity.
+The Million Women Study in the United Kingdom found decreased sensitivity and specificity in women aged 50 to 64 years if they used postmenopausal hormone therapy, had prior breast surgery, or had a body mass index below 25.
+Increased time since the last mammogram increases sensitivity, recall rate, and cancer-detection rate and decreases specificity.

 Mucinous and lobular cancers are more easily detected by mammography.
-Rapidly growing cancers can be mistaken for normal breast tissue, medullary carcinomas;[28,45] some cancers associated with BRCA1/2 mutations, which may appear indolent, can be missed.[46,47]
+Rapidly growing cancers can sometimes be mistaken for normal breast tissue (e.g., medullary carcinomas, an uncommon type of invasive ductal breast cancer that is often associated with the BRCA1 mutation and aggressive characteristics, but that may demonstrate comparatively favorable responses to treatment).[29,52] Some other cancers associated with BRCA1/2 mutations, which may appear indolent, can also be missed.[53,54]

 Radiologists' performance is variable, affected by levels of experience and the volume of mammograms they interpret.
-As for any test, a trade-off between sensitivity and specificity exists; the more often a radiologist misses cancer, the more often a woman without cancer will have a false-positive mammogram.
 Biopsy recommendations of radiologists in academic settings have a higher positive PPV than do community radiologists.
 Fellowship training in breast imaging may improve detection.

 Performance also varies by facility.
 Mammographic screening accuracy was higher at facilities offering only screening examinations than at those also performing diagnostic tests.
 Accuracy was also better at facilities with a breast imaging specialist on staff, performing single rather than double readings, and reviewing performance audits two or more times each year.